safaris since 1995

 The future of Zakouma Chad

 - Plans are afoot to make improvements to education within the park by extending the Elephant and Secko school programme.
-This concentrates on the dispersed local population the the challenges they face.
+This concentrates on the dispersed, rural population around the park and the challenges they face

-- New Zakouma supported ‘Elephant Schools’ have been built, which, in 2016 saw 1,267 children in education.
+- African Parks have built new ‘Elephant Schools’, which, in 2016 saw 1,267 children in education

 - The reintroduction of black rhino and the creation of an elephant corridor beyond the park are priority conservation projects.
-These that are already under planning and investigation.
+Both are underway and soon to be fully implemented

 Drop us a line if you’d like to talk to one of our safari specialists.

-- Zakouma – Hot and intense with few visitors
+- Zakouma on Facebook - Hot and intense with few visitors

 - More about Chad